DevLizOps/prometheus-grafana-on-kubernetes/README.md

          bash scripts/deploy-monitoring-stack.sh

    > This script handles the full deployment in logical order.
 It includes setting up PersistentVolumes, ConfigMaps,           Secrets, Deployments, and Services.
 Additionally, the script connects to the Minikube VM to create the                      `/data/prometheus` directory and sets the correct permissions to ensure Prometheus can write to its volume.
+   >

-   > It also forcefully deletes any existing Grafana pods before redeploying to prevent issues with persistent volume locks    or misconfigurations.
+   > It also deletes all existing resources defined in the YAML files to ensure a clean environment before redeployment.
+This prevents errors related to leftover configurations or persistent volumes that weren't properly released.
+   >
+   > Additionally, it explicitly forces the deletion of the Grafana pod using kubectl delete pod --force, since it may become stuck if it maintains active references to its persistent volume.

 3. **Expose Services with External IPs**: